 Over the years Kashi has grown to 80 acres with 5 communal homes, a welcome center, dining hall, numerous retreat studios, an eco village, shrines and temples dedicated to many of the world’s great spiritual traditions, and a village of residential lots for sale to those interested in building their own home (Village of Kashi).
 Kashi continues to grow as a residential spiritual community based on kindness, compassion and service, embracing the sacred practices of many traditions.

 Kashi is also considered an “intentional community”, meaning that a group of people have chosen to live together around a common purpose which fosters a sense of mutual support and interdependence.
 At Kashi, the Hindu concept of satsang further informs our understanding of community to include the search for truth.
 With each new generation, our community continues to evolve and mature.

 Over the years Kashi’s community has extended around the country – and the world!
-Kashi has ashrams in Atlanta, New York and Los Angeles.
+Kashi has ashrams in Florida, in Atlanta, and satsang in Los Angeles.
 These ashrams have active service programs, and teach yoga.
 Kashi is also part of wider networks of similar communities: Intentional Communities, United Religions Initiative and Holistic Centers Network.

 The Village of Kashi

 As part of the overall development plan for Kashi’s land, the north part of the property was subdivided into residential lots called the Village of Kashi.
 Beginning in 2003 residential homes started to be built.
 There are still lots available.